 Given their preference for abstract or stylized forms, it is scarcely surprising that the Celts should have left us comparatively few images of their gods.
-Many of the finest surviving examples of Celtic sculpture were carved out of stone, and placed in or near important burial sites.
+Most of the finest examples of Celtic sculpture involve disciplines like metalwork and jewellery art, as well as stone carving.
+Of the stoneworks, many of the finest surviving examples were placed in or near important burial sites.

 Pride of place is usually given to depictions of Cernunnos, the horned-god, since he is the only deity that has been positively identified through an inscription.
 This was discovered on a rather worn altar relief, originally located beneath the present-day church of Notre-Dame de Paris.
 The monument was erected by Parisian sailors and was dedicated to Tiberius.
 On the strength of this, a number of other portrayals of the deity have been identified.

 The most notable of these is a Gallo-Roman altar from Reims, whieh shows Cernunnos sitting cross-legged between the figures of Apollo and Mercury.
 The sculpture dates from the 1st century CE, after Gaul had been Romanized.
 This accounts for the overtly classical appearance of the group.
 Even so, several of the god's traditional attributes are clearly recognizable.
 These include his horns, the torc around his neck and the animals at his feet.
 In his lap, he holds a sack of money, which represents abundance.
 The rat above his head relates to the underworld and, in this instance, probably refers to Mercury rather than Cernunnos.
 The horned god was most popular in Gaul, although evidence of his worship has also been found elsewhere.
 On some of his shrines, the deity's antlers were removable.
 This implies that the rites associated with him may have been seasonal, coinciding with the natural growth of a stag's antlers.

 deity was the horse-goddess, Epona.
 This may be due to the fact that,